 It’s commonly suspected that eating a fatty diet will clog your pores and make you look like a pubescent teenager.
 That’s not the case in my experience.

-Eating tallow is amazing for your skin.
 Our cell membranes are made up of fatty acids.
 They are ~50% saturated fat.
 Tallow’s make up is almost identical, which nourishes cell membranes and keep your skin moisturized.

 Sebum, the oily substance that moisturizes and protects the skin actually translates to tallow in latin.
 They are very similar in makeup with both being comprised of triglycerides.